updated July 2023

 If your pet needs to stay with us for the day, or overnight, they will receive the highest standards of inpatient care.
 At admission, a vet or nurse will discuss and record your pet’s nutrition, any allergies or intolerances, and any other special requirements on a record sheet.

-All inpatients have routine checks every 3-4 hours, including through the night, and a full assessment both morning and evening.
-However, dependent on each case, veterinary assessments can be ongoing throughout the day and/or night, with intensive care, continuous monitoring, and administration of medications provided as necessary by the on-call team.
+All inpatients have an individual care plan with bespoke checks, including through the night.
+They have a full assessment both morning and evening.
+Veterinary assessments can be ongoing throughout the day and/or night, with intensive care, continuous monitoring, and administration of medications provided as necessary by the on-call team, depending on each patient’s individual medical requirements.

 Estimate of Treatment Costs